normal-computing/branches/README.md

 ## Stay Tuned For

-Our commitment to enhancing Branch continues, with exciting new developments on the way:
+Our commitment to enhancing Branches continues, with exciting new developments on the way:

-- Node Value Editing and Regenerate Subtree Functionality ([#5](https://github.com/normal-computing/Branch/issues/5))
+- Node Value Editing and Regenerate Subtree Functionality ([#5](https://github.com/normal-computing/Branches/issues/5))

-- UI Color Fixes and Customization Features ([#6](https://github.com/normal-computing/Branch/issues/6))
+- UI Color Fixes and Customization Features ([#6](https://github.com/normal-computing/Branches/issues/6))

-- Address Model/UI Timeout Issues ([#7](https://github.com/normal-computing/Branch/issues/7))
+- Address Model/UI Timeout Issues ([#7](https://github.com/normal-computing/Branches/issues/7))

-- Enhance Game of 24 Logic, Model Cost Tracking, and Prompt Engineering ([#8](https://github.com/normal-computing/Branch/issues/8))
+- Enhance Game of 24 Logic, Model Cost Tracking, and Prompt Engineering ([#8](https://github.com/normal-computing/Branches/issues/8))

 ## Contributing

-Your contributions make Branch better.
+Your contributions make Branches better.
 Whether it’s bug reports, new features, or feedback, we welcome it all!
-Report bugs or request features by creating an issue [here](https://github.com/normal-computing/Branch/issues).
+Report bugs or request features by creating an issue [here](https://github.com/normal-computing/Branches/issues).

 ## License

-Branch is open-source and continues to uphold the [MIT license](LICENSE).
+Branches is open-source and continues to uphold the [MIT license](LICENSE).